 4. ‘Maxwell’s Equations and Electromagnetic Waves 1’

-Waves on a string are reviewed and the general solution to the wave equation is described.
+Using a classical approach, in contrast to any enhanced version of electrodynamic theory, waves on a string are reviewed and the general solution to the wave equation is described.
 Maxwell's equations in their final form are written down and then considered in free space, away from charges and currents.
 It is shown how to verify that a given set of fields obeys Maxwell's equations by considering them on infinitesimal cubes and loops.
 The vector relationship between the electric field, the magnetic field, and the direction of wave propagation is described.

 5. ‘A Self-Running System (Extract 1)’ - Dr Peter Lindemann DSc